jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 # 1. Abstract

 This memo describes a Hardware Abstraction Layer (HAL) for radios compliant with the IEEE802.15.4 standard.
-The work follows a technology specific approach to provide well defined hardware access that allows to implement agnostic IEEE802.15.4 PHY and MAC layers on top.
+The work follows a technology-specific approach to provide well defined hardware access that allows to implement agnostic IEEE802.15.4 PHY and MAC layers on top.
 Additionally, the new HAL enables integration of network stacks that require direct access to the radio.